MrExpert/MobileWebNanodegree/README.md

 ## Project:   Restaurant   Reviews   App—Stage   One

 ➔ In   this   Nanodegree   program,   you   will   build   a   Restaurant   Reviews   App.
 To   do   this,   you   will   incrementally convert   a   static   webpage   to   a   mobile-ready   web   application   in   three   stages.
 In   Stage   One,   you   will   take   a static   design   that   lacks   accessibility   and   convert   the   design   to   be   responsive   on   different   sized   displays   and accessible   for   screen   reader   use.

+# Part   2:   Building   Offline   Capable   Web   Apps

+## Asynchronous   JavaScript   Requests

+➔ This   course   covers   everything   a   developer   needs   to   know   to asynchronously   send   and   receive   data   in   their   web   applications.
+You'll   dive   into   how   asynchronous   requests   work   by   using   the XHR   object   to   create   and   send   asynchronous   requests   for   image and   news   article   data.
+Then,   you'll   see   how   you   can   perform async   requests   more   easily   using   third-party   libraries   and   APIs like   jQuery's   Ajax   and   the   Fetch   API.

+## ES6   JavaScript   Improved

+➔ ECMAScript   6,   or   ES6,   has   brought   about   a   ton   of   changes   to   the JavaScript   programming   language.
+In   this   course,   you'll   explore those   changes   to   learn   about   the   latest   features   and improvements   to   the   language   including   new   keywords,   arrow functions,   the   Class   syntax,   Promises,   and   so   much   more.
+Discover   how   much   cleaner   and   more   concise   your   JavaScript code   can   be!

+## Offline   Web   Applications

+➔ This   course   is   focused   squarely   on   user   experience,   and   seeks to   show   developers   how   thinking   offline-first   is   the   best   way   to ensure   that   applications   perform   their   best   in   all   scenarios,   not just   ideal   ones.
+You'll   learn   to   recognize   the   differences   between good,   poor,   intermittent,   and   missing   connectivity   for   your users,   and   master   how   to   make   applications   that   navigate   these conditions   with   ease.

+## Web   Tooling   and   Automation

+➔ In   this   course,   you’ll   learn   how   to   setup   your   development,   get super   productive   during   daily   work   and   iteration,   prevent yourself   and   your   site   from   disasters   and   save   a   lot   of   time   and effort   with   automatic   optimization   and   automation.
+Finally,   you’ll learn   how   to   do   all   this   while   being   confident   your   code   runs   on a   multitude   of   devices   in   the   real   world.

+## Project 2:   Restaurant   Reviews   App—Stage   Two

+In   this   Nanodegree   program,   you   will   build   a   Restaurant   Reviews   App.
+To   do   this,   you   will   incrementally convert   a   static   webpage   to   a   mobile-ready   web   application   in   three   stages.
+In   Stage   Two,   you   will   be   given   a back-end   server   and   the   code   from   Stage   One   and   add   the   ability   to   read   JSON   from   the   server   and   display this   data   in   the   app,   store   data   in   a   database   for   offline   use,   and   meet   a   site   performance   target.